its-radio/its-radio.github.io/_pages/about.md

 ### TL;DR

-I am a newly minted infosec professional trying to continually learn, share my experiences, and hopefully help others learn along the way.
+I am a Mechanical & Civil Engineer turned infosec professional trying to continually increase my knowledge in the field, share my experiences, and hopefully help others learn along the way.
 I graduated in fall 2024 with a master's in Cybersecurity and in early 2025 earned the Certified Defensive Security Analyst (CDSA) certification from Hack The Box.
-Check out my blog for summaries of lessons, CTFs, and my thoughts about the infosec world.
+Now, I'm searching for jobs while also working toward Hack The Box's Certified Bug Bounty Hunter (CBBH).

+If you're hiring for any roles in Information Security, especially SOC Analysis or Incident Response, and you like what you see on my blog, please reach out to me on [LinkedIn](https://www.linkedin.com/in/edmundhughes/).

 ### The Longer Version
 Find it in the <a href="/people/">People section</a>.